emilydong001/DH110/Assignment01.md

 *Recommendation: Display results as the user types so that the user stays engaged, making it more likely they will continue to explore the site to find the information they need.*

+* When making an appointment, the user is initially prompted that there are 4 total steps.
+However, within each step is bunch of other steps, which could thwart users.
+There is no visual representation of progress, only

+*Recommendation: Don't make the whole page blue at each major step.
+Keep the page gray/white to ensure contrast in the progress tracker.
+Also, create a visual representation of progress by numbering the steps and including arrows.
+It would be even better to have a progress bar that slides as the user completes the informaion.

 #### 2. Match Between System and the Real World

+*

 *Recommendation:*